-(W4) Track Tension and Alignment
+Track Tension and Alignment

-The suspension is adjustable, the front adjustment for surface condition, the rear for driver's weight.
+The suspension is adjustable.
+The front adjustment is for surface condition, use the suspension adjustment key.
+The rear adjustment is for driver's weight and should be adjusted using the 21 mm socket and handle.

 When the front adjuster blocks are at the lowest elevation more weight is distributed on the skis.
 At the highest position the weight is transferred from the skis to the track.
 The rear adjuster blocks should be adjusted to suit the driver's preference.